Convex-Dev/design/cad/008_compiler/README.md

 ### Compiler Costs

 The Expansion Phase incurs a Juice Cost according to the cost of any expanders used (which may be user defined in regular CVM code).
 The `*initial-expander*` incurs small constant costs for each element expanded.
-In normal usage, expansion costs are therefore usually `O(n)` in the size of the Form being expanded, but can be arbitrarily large if custom macros or expanders are used.
+In normal usage, expansion costs are usually `O(n)` in the size of the Form being expanded, but can be arbitrarily large if custom macros or expanders are used.

 The Compilation Phase incurs a constant Juice Cost for each node of the Expanded Form processed.
 Compilation costs are therefore never more than `O(n)` in the size of the Expanded Form.